hackerharker/Plant-Visually/README.md

 ## Summary

 This project allows users to generate a visualization based on data from a list of plants they select.
 This project focuses on plants that are tolerant of or adapted to serpentine soils and that are native to the Potrero Hill Neighborhood in San Francisco.
-This tool will be used to deveop the planting plan for the [Eco-Patch](https://www.greenbenefit.org/project-blog/2020/7/10/7h2nn73s0ae13hhxm61nwnjdnvkkls) project, which seeks to encourage people to use native plants with high habitat and biodiversity value.
-After using it to develop the Eco-Patch planting plan, this tool will be provided as part of an outreach effort as a way to further engage people with the Eco-Patch plants.
-The intention is that this tool, in coordination with physical Eco-Patch garden, will help people figure out which combinations of plants provide year-round interest in the form of flowers or green foliage.
+This tool was used to develop the planting plan for the [Eco-Patch Test Garden](https://field-collective.land/blog/) project, which seeks to encourage people to use native plants with high habitat and biodiversity value.
+In the future, this tool will be provided as part of an outreach effort as a way to further engage people with the Eco-Patch plants.
+The intention is that this tool, in conjunction with physical Eco-Patch garden, will help people figure out which combinations of plants provide year-round interest in the form of flowers or green foliage and make them more inclined to use these native plants.
 The beta version of this application can be found [here](https://github.com/hackerharker/Plant-Visually_Beta-Version).

 ## Data

 The application uses a plant data set from [Calscape](https://calscape.org/) that was downloaded as a spreadsheet and saved as a .csv file.
-Although this data set is a limit number of plants based on a small geographic region that are adapted to or tolerant of serpentines soils, because it works with Calscape data it has potential to be scaleable.
+Although this data set is a limit number of plants based on a small geographic region that are adapted to or tolerant of serpentine soils, because it works with Calscape data it has potential to be scaleable.
 In order to make the application print a color associated with the flower season, a column of RGB values corresponding to flower color was added to the spreadsheet prior to briging it into pandas.

 ## Libraries